tnakagome/RestFrameworkComparison/perl/README.md

 ## How to Test the Script
 You must have perl and cpan working.
-I have installed them from [brew](https://brew.sh/).
+For MacOS, I have installed them from [brew](https://brew.sh/).
+For Linux, a package manager like apt or yum should do the job.

 1. Follow the instructions in the [Mojolicious page](https://mojolicious.org/) to set up Mojolicious.
 2. Create myapp.pl or copy the file from this git folder.
+Make sure that the first line points to the correct perl interpreter.
 ```sh
 $ vi myapp.pl
 ```